 Overarching Marketing Strategy

-OK so lets assume that you have your brand sorted, and your content is awesome.
+OK, so let’s assume that you have your brand sorted, and your content is awesome.
 You will now need to probably think about having an overarching marketing strategy; a strategy that is ongoing.
-There are a myriad of options, and I really advise you to only focus on one or two to start with, and do these right.
+There is a myriad of options, and I really advise you to only focus on one or two to start with and do these right.
 Some of these strategies are –

 - Social Media